-If an employee is required to enter into a salary sacrifice arrangement to receive any allowance for additional transport costs, then the Commissioner considers that the allowance does not truly reimburse the employee for those costs.
+57. If an employee can only receive an allowance for additional transport costs by entering into a salary sacrifice arrangement, then the Commissioner considers that the allowance does not truly reimburse the employee for those costs.
 As such, the employer should not treat the allowance in question as exempt under the additional transport costs exemption.
 Rather, they should treat it as a taxable allowance with PAYE deducted.

-This Statement was signed on.
+This Statement was signed on 03 May 2023.